MCP Credit Management

 Do

-• Set a record limit on every list query
+• Set a record limit on every list query.

-• Use single-record lookups for research
+• Use single-record lookups for targeted research.

-• Set page limits in automated workflows
+• Set page limits in automated workflows.

-• Check your balance anytime (free)
+• Check your credit balance regularly.

 Don’t

-• Run uncapped queries on large datasets
+• Run uncapped queries on large datasets.

-• Let automations loop through pages without limits
+• Let automations loop through pages without limits.

-• Confuse zero results with a failed request
+• Confuse zero results with a failed request.

 Quick Reference